siedentop/git-quickfix/README.md

 ## Known Issues

 - Default branches from origin are picked up through a hard-coded list.
 Patches welcome.
-If the default branch on the remote is not called main, master or devel, you have to supply it manually.
-Similarly, if the remote is not called 'origin' similar issues will occur.
+If the default branch on the remote is not called main, master, devel, or develop, you have to supply it manually.
+Similarly, if the remote is not called 'origin' you will also have to supply the branch name manually using the `--onto` option.
 Please [create an issue][ticket] if this bothers you.

 - Won't fix: `--push` use the shell to push the changes.
 Benefits: All proxy, auth and other configs are picked up.
 But if does not feel right.